nuchs/toys/hangman/notes/notes2.md

 ```

 Another thing that is bothering me is the Game struct.
 Any game can be
-reproduced at any point in the game if you know the secret,
+reproduced at any paticular turn if you know the secret,
 what guesses the user has made up to that point and the total number
 of guesses allowed.

-This means that the state member of the struct is
-redundent and what we are doing is effectively caching it.
-This might
+This means that the state member of the struct is redundant and what
-make sense if it were expensive to calculate the state but this is
+we are doing is effectively caching it.
+This might make sense if it
-hangman and it feels like this member is not pulling its weight.
+were expensive to calculate the state but this is hangman.

 The first step to getting rid of it is to self encapsulate it